Skip to main content

 To summarize, you conclude there is malicious activity originating from certain users who need to be investigated further.

 Role Based Access Control is not supported for contextual suggestions and autocompletions.
 It is possible for a user who is blocked by log search RBAC to view suggestions or completions for unpermitted source expressions.
-However, they will not be executed by the search and will see the error: ""
+However, they will not be executed by the search.

 We want your feedback!
 Let us know what you think by clicking the thumbs up or thumbs down icon and entering the context of your query.